laravel-notification-channels/hipchat/README.md

 - `success()`: Sets notification level to `success` and color to `green`.
 - `error()`: Sets notification level to `info` and color to `red`.

+### HipChatFile

+- `room()`: Specifies the room (id or name) to share the file in.
+- `path()`: Sets the `fileContent` to the resource of the existing file and tries to detect and set the `fileName` and `fileType` if they weren't explicitely set.
+- `fileName`: Sets the name of the file.
+- `fileContent`: Explicitely sets the content of the file.
+It can be a string, stream or a file resource.
+If a resource was passed it tries to detect and set the `fileType` if it wasn't explicitely set.
+- `fileType`: Explicitely sets the content (mime) type of the file.
+- `text()`: Sets a text message to be sent along with the file.

 ## Testing